Cohomological Twisting of 2-Linearization and Extended TQFT: Topological Quantum Field Theories

 \subsection{Topological Gauge Theory and TQFTs}

-Quantum field theories are often described in terms of a Hilbert space which is a space of sections of a $G$-bundle - that is, in terms of gauge theory.
-So it should not be surprising that TQFTs, and ETQFTs, should turn out to be related to topological gauge theory.
-This deals with flat connections on a manifold $B$.
+Quantum field theories are often derived from classical field theories described in terms of gauge theory.
+In the topological case, a class of TQFTs and ETQFTs may be constructed from topological gauge theory, in which fields are flat connections on a manifold $B$.
 Being flat, the nontrivial information about a connection depends only on the topology of $B$.

 In particular, all the information available about any connection comes in the form of holonomies of the connection around loops.
 The holonomy is an element $A(\gamma) \in G$ associated to a loop $\gamma$ in $B$, defining the ``parallel transport'' around that loop.
 The $G$-connection is flat exactly if the holonomy assigned to a loop depends only on the homotopy class of $\gamma$.
 To say this more conveniently, we first recall the definition (see Brown \cite{brown}):